Save 40% Off An Annual Plan

 You Can Fish From the Truck or Sled

 If there is plenty of ice and limited snow, using the truck is a great option.
 In fact, we have used a truck more times than not.
-One of the best things you can do is call ahead and check on ice conditions.
-It also helps to have good tires.
+One of the best things you can do is call ahead and check on ice and snow conditions.
+It also helps a lot to have good tires and, if you’re planning to travel with the truck on the ice, don’t forget to bring chains and a shovel and make sure you have a good tow strap.
+Whether you are traveling by truck or sled, I would always recommend that you don’t go it alone or, at the very least, make sure you know someone else on the ice or nearby that you can call if you get into trouble.

 HUBS OR FLIP-OVERS

-Hubs are great for when you want to film and share the space with a larger group of people.
+Hubs are great if you want to film and share the space with a larger group of people or even camp on the ice overnight.
 However, nothing beats the portability of a flip-over house.
-A flip-over with a snowmobile can get you through the windiest, and most brutal days on the lake.
-If you are worried about the weather, I always recommend a flip-over with tracks.
+A flip-over with a snowmobile can get you through the windiest and most brutal days on the lake.
+If you are worried about the weather, I always recommend opting for a flip-over with tracks.
 This way you can stay mobile and your house isn’t going anywhere.

-If you plan on heading up to Lake Winnipeg from the end of January through March, I highly recommend you purchase an extension.
-I use the StrikeMaster 40V when I’m up there and am normally fine with the 12” extension even through March.
-However, ice gets deep along pressure ridges and having a 20” extension can’t hurt.
-Simply put, always have an extension on hand.
+If you plan on heading up to Lake Winnipeg anytime from the end of January through March, I highly recommend you purchase an extension.
+I use the ION Alpha with an 8″ blade when I’m up there and am normally fine with a 12” extension even through March.
+However, keep in mind that the ice gets deep along pressure ridges and having a 20” extension on hand can’t hurt.
+Simply put, always bring the extension.
+If you’re a LiveScope or live sonar user like me, you’ll need to make sure you have an extension for your transducer as well.

-There are two different license options for non-residents:
+There are currently two license options for Non-Canadian Resident Anglers (Age 16 and Older):

-You can find out more at the Hunt Fish MB website.
+You can also find more Manitoba fishing info at the Hunt Fish MB website.

 EXTRA GEAR IS A MUST